-3. Disconnect the cable from the upper end of the modem board.
+3. Disconnect the cable from the modem board.

 4. Tilt up the modem and metal shield to remove them from the computer.

 Install the replacement modem, and reassemble and test the computer.
 Replacement Note: Note that the modem fits inside the metal shield.